What are Earlham's costs?

 Earlham awards three different types of financial assistance: grants and scholarships, student employment, and loans.

 - Grants and Scholarships: Grants and scholarships are funds which students don't have to pay back.
-These kinds of funds can come from the federal government, Earlham and/or state, local or corporate agencies.
+These kinds of funds can come from the federal government, Earlham and/or state, local or corporate agencies, and can be based on financial need or academic merit.

 - Student Employment: At Earlham, students eligible for Federal College Work-Study (FCWS) can earn money by working in positions on or off campus for certain non-profit community service agencies, for an average of 10 hours per week.
 Earlham co-funds this program with the federal government.